Laura Numeroff

 Laura Joffe Numeroff (born July 14, 1953) is an American author and illustrator of children's books who is best known as the author of If You Give a Mouse a Cookie.

 Early life

 Numeroff was born in Brooklyn, New York, the youngest of three girls.
-As a child, Numeroff was an avid reader, and by the age of 9 she had decided she wanted to be a writer when she grew up.
-She credits her current profession to two specific childhood favorites, claiming that they "are the reason" she is a writer: E. B. White's Stuart Little and Kay Thompson's Eloise.
+By the age of nine, she had decided she wanted to be a writer when she grew up.
+She credits her current profession to two childhood favorites, saying that they "are the reason" she is a writer: E. B. White's Stuart Little and Kay Thompson's Eloise.

-When it came time for Numeroff to go to college, she followed her older sister Emily to Pratt Institute.
-At Pratt, an arts institute, she didn't study writing but chose to follow her sister's footsteps and major in fashion.
-Soon enough Numeroff realized fashion "wasn't for her", returned to her childhood dream of becoming a writer and took a writing and illustrating for children class.
+Numeroff attended Pratt Institute, where she initially studied fashion.
+Realizing fashion "wasn't for her", she returned to her childhood dream of becoming a writer and took a course in illustrating and writing children's books.
 A homework assignment prompted Numeroff to write and illustrate Amy for Short, about the tallest girl in third grade.
-Before graduating from Pratt in 1975, Amy For Short was published by Macmillan Publishing, launching Laura Joffe Numeroff's writing career.
+Before graduating from Pratt in 1975, Amy For Short was published by Macmillan Publishing.

 Career

+Numeroff's first nine books were both written and illustrated by Numeroff herself.